Philadelphia Gay News

 Philadelphia Gay News (PGN) is an LGBT newspaper in the Philadelphia area.
 The publication was founded in 1976 by Mark Segal, who was inspired by activist Frank Kameny when they met in 1970.

 PGN is the oldest LGBT publication founded as a weekly in the United States and is the largest on the East Coast with 25,000 weekly readers.
 PGN is a member of the National Gay Newspaper Guild.

-Mission

-The mission of Philadelphia Gay News is to serve as a forum for LGBT community discussion, and to act as a platform for communicating LGBT issues with mainstream media.
-"My initial goal for PGN was to be the publication that informed our community," Segal said in an interview with Julia Klein.
-"It was very modest.
-Then as we went on, I began to realize how powerful a communications medium that connected our community together could be, and my goals changed.
-I wanted to do more."

 History

-1976 - Mark Segal founds PGN on January 3 as a monthly publication.

-1993 - Philadelphia Magazine bestows PGN publisher Mark Segal with "Best of Philadelphia" award for "Clout".

-2016 - Hillary Clinton writes an op-ed for PGN, which is the first time a major-party presidential candidate writes an op-ed for an LGBT newspaper.
+On January 3, 1976, Mark Segal founded PGN as a monthly publication.
+In 1993, the Philadelphia Magazine bestowed Segal with the "Best of Philadelphia" award for "Clout".
+In 2016, Hillary Clinton wrote an op-ed for PGN, which was the first time a major-party presidential candidate wrote an op-ed for an LGBT newspaper.
+Four years later, PGN was approved for a commemorative marker from the Pennsylvania Historical and Museum Commission.

-2020 - In March, PGN is approved for a commemorative marker from the Pennsylvania Historical and Museum Commission.
-The sign will read: “First published in 1976, this early newspaper of the LGBTQ community was an outlet for intracommunication when few others were available.
-It served as a community-building vehicle at a time when the LGBTQ rights movement was still forming.
-At the outbreak of the HIV/AIDS epidemic, it became a lifesaving source for a community in need.
-It is now the most-awarded LGBTQ publication in the nation.”

 Circulation

 The Philadelphia Gay News is distributed for free and can be picked up in vending boxes throughout Greater Philadelphia, Eastern Pennsylvania, Southern New Jersey and Delaware.